 When I say herbal formulas have changed and greatly improved my life, this one has a huge part of that.
 Mood juice has an incredible blend of herbs that “calm and nourish the nervous system.”
 Supports mood and positivity.
 And I swear, makes me nicer.
 Haha.
 But really, this blend is so uplifting and its great to take as support for the nervous system so you’re solid when faced with stressful or uncertain situations when traveling.

-Mandatory.
-This gentle blend has 5 different superfood mushrooms that are incredible for your immune system.
+This formula has 5 different superfood mushrooms that are incredible for your immune system.
 Taking consistently for a few days before travel will prepare your immune system to be in different spaces with tons of different people, basically feeds all the virus fighting cells in your body so you’re strong and can ward off sickness.
 And if you feel something coming on, you can up the dosage to help fight it off.

 What to Take to Prevent Altitude Sickness